 As React slowly became the de facto choice for multiple greenfield projects, certain patterns started to emerge in order to write clean, maintainable, better code.
 These are often viewed as pillars of software quality, presenting huge advantages especially when scalability of the codebase is involved.

 In this training we will explore various React component patterns, starting with less complicated examples (stateless functions, conditional rendering, etc.) and moving towards more advanced concepts such as Higher Order Components (HOCs) or functions as child components.
-The focus of this training is to better understand these patterns as well as knowing when to use one over another and what drawbacks each pattern has.
+The primary goal of this training will be to embed a functional, hooks-based approach towards building UIs using React.
 Feel free to consult the high-level agenda below.

 - Stateless functions